"I want it now!" Veruca Salt yelled at Willy Wonka before falling down a chute for being a bad egg.

 - Product value goes up.
 This is pretty basic economics, when demand is high and supply can't keep up, the value of that supply increases.
 Real or perceived scarcity increases the value of remaining stock, which in turn leads to higher prices.

 - Cuts costs.
 If your customer base is strong enough to support consistently backordering, you can save a lot of money on storage costs.
-That's because these items will immediately be shipped or sold and avoid sitting in your warehouse.
+That's because these items will immediately be shipped or sold and avoid sitting in warehousing.

 - It doesn't hurt your customers.
 Your customers don't really suffer from backordered goods.
 If a good is entirely discontinued, you may lose a customer to a competitor.
 If it's backordered you may be their preferred business to order it with.

 - Gives insight into customer patterns.
 Product sales, demand cycles, and customer needs can be discovered from backordered goods.
-You can use the data you collect to make informed decisions and increase revenue.
+You can use the data you collect selling wholesale through an online marketplace to make informed decisions and increase revenue.

 How to Avoid Backorders

 Sometimes backordering isn’t done intentionally, but is a result of improper planning.
-If your business is running into issues with backordering and it’s having a negative impact on your sales, there are a few ways you can try to avoid the issue.
+If your business is running into issues with backordering and it’s having a negative impact on your sales and your inventory turnover ratio, there are a few ways you can try to avoid the issue.

 Adequate Safety Stock